When TMJ Dysfunction Contributes to Meniere’s Disease

 Tinnitus

-Ringing or buzzing noises in one ear are frequently associated with muscle tension or inflammation around auditory structures.
+Ringing or buzzing in one ear often linked to muscle tension or joint inflammation near auditory structures.

 Aural Fullness